 The conditions to withhold a tenant’s security deposit are the following:

 - Property damage occurred and it must be fixed.
-This should exclude normal wear and tear.
+This property damage should exclude normal wear and tear.

-- A loss that occurred when a tenant committed a breach of contract.
+- A loss occurred when a tenant committed a breach of the lease contract.

-- Payment for additional violations a tenant has committed in the terms and conditions of the lease.
+- Deductions of payment for additional violations a tenant has committed in the terms and conditions of the lease.

-- Cover for losses resulting from a tenant’s unpaid rent.
+- Cover for losses such as utility bills or court costs resulting from a tenant’s unpaid rent.

 6. Walk-Through Inspection

-If the refund will only be given partially, a written list of deductions must be included.
-This must be accomplished in 30 days or the landlord risks their claim to the percentage of the security deposit.
+If the refund will only be given partially, a landlord must include a written list of deductions, including all the repairs the security deposit paid for.
+This must be accomplished in 30 days or the landlord's claim to the percentage of the security deposit may be at risk.

 8. Change in Property Ownership

 Kindly note that this blog should not be used as a substitute for legal advice from a licensed attorney in Florida.
-Laws frequently change, and this post might not be updated at the time of your reading.
+Florida statutes frequently change like those listed as the security deposit laws, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regard to this content or any other aspect of your property management needs.